zchee/golang-wiki/Modules.md

   * The entirety of the logic is – when operating in GOPATH mode, an unresolvable import statement containing a `/vN` will be tried again after removing the `/vN` if the import statement is inside code that has opted in to modules (that is, import statements in `.go` files within a tree with a valid `go.mod` file).
   * The net effect is that an import statement such as `import "foo/v2"` within code that lives inside of a module will still compile correctly in GOPATH mode in 1.9.7+, 1.10.3+ and 1.11, and it will resolve as if it said `import "foo"` (without the `/v2`), which means it will use the version of `foo` that resides in your GOPATH without being confused by the extra `/v2`.
   * "Minimal module compatibility" does not affect anything else, including it does not the affect paths used in the `go` command line (such as arguments to `go get` or `go list`).
-* This transitional "minimal module awareness" mechanism purposefully breaks the rule of "packages with different import paths are treated as different packages" in pursuit a very specific backwards compatibility goal – to allow old code to compile unmodified when it is consuming a v2+ module.
+* This transitional "minimal module awareness" mechanism purposefully breaks the rule of "packages with different import paths are treated as different packages" in pursuit a very specific backwards-compatibility goal – to allow old code to compile unmodified when it is consuming a v2+ module.
 In slightly more detail:
   * It would be a more burdensome for the overall ecosystem if the only way for old code to consume a v2+ module was to first change the old code.
   * If we are not modifying old code, then that old code must work with pre-module import paths for v2+ modules.
   * On the other hand, new or updated code opting in to modules must use the new `/vN` import for v2+ modules.